ThrowTheSwitch/Ceedling/plugins/command_hooks/README.md

 # Available Build Step Hooks

-Define any of the following entries within the `:command_hooks:` section of your Ceedling project file to automagically connect utilities or scripts to build process steps.
+Define any of the following entries within a top-level `:command_hooks:` section of your Ceedling project file to automagically connect utilities or scripts to build process steps.

 Some hooks are called for every file-related operation for which the hook is named.
-Other hooks are triggered by single build step for which the hook is named.
+Other hooks are triggered by the single build step for which the hook is named.

 As an example, consider a Ceedling project with ten test files and seventeen mocks.
 The command line `ceedling test:all` would trigger: